beccasaurus/rack-stack/README.md

 # For example, if you want to put a #use statement *first*, you can:
 rack_stack.stack.unshift RackStack::Use.new(:my_middleware, SomeMiddleware)

-# ...

-#
-rack_stack.stack.insert 1, RackStack::Use.new(:my_middleware, SomeMiddleware)
+# Note that #use/map/run statements are manually reproduced by passing the
+# same arguments to the constructors of RackStack::Use/Map/Run classes.
 ```

- - Use/Map/Run must be used to create the object to manually insert into RackStack#stack

 Use as Middleware
 -----------------